 I feel that moving the grainline to the centre of each pattern piece results in a nicer hang to the garment.
 If you just fold your pattern piece in half so that the two side seams line up with each other and crease it down the centre that will give the exact straight of grain for the new grainline.
 Another lovely option is to cut it on the bias, a good tutorial on how to do this is from Threads Magazine here.

-Some other examples of the 1/4 circle skirt are as maxi dresses – it makes a particularly lovely maxi length, which I used in my Jaywalk Maxi Dress.
-Its also a good choice if you want a dartless slightly fuller than straight but not too full skirt and so I used it for for my 1960s Vintage Lace Dress.
+Some other examples of the 1/4 circle skirt are maxi dresses – it makes a particularly lovely maxi length, which I used in my Vogue 1027 Maxi Dress.

 I’ve been on a skirt making frenzy the last couple of months as I have been rushing to repopulate my wardrobe with stuff that actually fits due to slight weight gain.
 But I think I need to attend to making some nice tops – blouses and tees for a bit – so I have something me-made to wear with my skirts.

-*This post has been edited April 2016 to include additional clearer images, add in additional calculator tool links and the text has been edited for clarity.
+*This post has been edited April 2016 and July 2019 to include additional clearer images, add in additional calculator tool links and the text has been edited for clarity.